Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 Alcohol: No safe amount during pregnancy—avoid completely

 Excessive caffeine: Limit to 200mg daily (about one 12-oz coffee).
-Excessive caffeine linked to miscarriage and low birth weight
+Excessive caffeine linked to miscarriage and low birth weight.

 Artificial sweeteners: Use sparingly; safety data limited